8051Enthusiast/at51/README.md

 It is recommended to align the file to its load address before using this, since absolute locations may fail to verify otherwise.
 Segments shorter than 4 bytes are not output, since they provide much noise and don't really add any info.

+A list of libraries to use if no others are given as argument can be specified in the [config](#config) using the field `"libraries"` containing a list of library paths.

 ### Example (on some random wifi firmware)

 With `at51 libfind some_random_firmware /path/to/lib/dir/`: